Scottish Champion Hurdle Preview, Tips, Runners & Trends

 Scottish Champion Hurdle Trainer Statistics

-There are multiple leading trainers in the Scottish Champion Hurdle over the last 20 renewals with Paul Nicholls, Alan King and Philip Hobbs having all won the race two times.
+There are multiple leading trainers in the Scottish Champion Hurdle over the last 20 renewals, with Paul Nicholls, Alan King, and Philip Hobbs having all won the race twice.
 Paul Nicholls winners have been with Sanctuaire (2011) and Rubaud (2023).
 Alan King winners have been with Raya Star (2012) and Favour And Fortune (2024).
 Philip Hobbs winners have been with Noble Request (2006) and Cheltenian (2015).

 Here are some of the top Scottish Champion Hurdle trainer statistics over the last 20 renewals (R = Runners, W = Winners, P = Places including winners, Win LSP is based on 1pt Win and EW LSP is based on 0.5pt Win & 0.5pt Place):